What do you mean is it a different Trump doing this speech?

 Trump understood that presidential elections are situational, not ideological.

-Therefore, the candidate who wins the primary, and the general election is usually the one who best applies their ideological outlook to the issues of the day.
+Therefore, the candidate who wins the primary and the general election is usually the one who best applies their ideological outlook to the issues of the day.

-So how does that, Matt?
+So how does that, Matt, what does that mean?

 Situational versus ideological and applying your ideological outlook to the issues of the day.

-Well, rather than announcing in every speech, and I'm going to make sure the conservative values triumph in this government.
+Well, rather than announcing in every speech, and I'm going to make sure that conservative values triumph in this country, and I'm going to, you simply stake out your position on an issue that is conservative.

 You don't call it conservative.

-You just tell people what it is, you tell them you're going to do it, and people end up applauding it, and that's how you get your message across.
+You tell them you're going to do it, and people end up applauding it.

 I have to take a break.